🔥 Chart analysis for cryptocurrencies: how to read forecasts!

 We see a symmetrical triangle nearing its end on the weekly chart.
-Completion of this triangle will make the price soar up or down.
-Since this happens during a bearish trend, it is a good indicator that the price will soon fall sharply.
+Closing this triangle will make the price soar up or down.
+Since this happens during a bearish trend, it is a good indicator that the price will soon be falling sharply.

 Re-entering the short sale for the next downtrend

 If we go short again, we want to do so with a target around the upper band of the hourly chart.
-At this level, there is very little risk for us of being liquidated.
+At this level, we have a very low risk of being liquidated.
 The upward trend is limited and therefore gives us security.
 Only if price actually reversed to an uptrend could our position be compromised.
 The level fell very quickly - within six hours - from $ 10.100 to $ 9.800.
-The market is showing a lot of pressure on the weekly chart (huge triangle test), which means that we may not see the upper band before the market is sold out again.
+The market is showing a lot of pressure on the weekly chart (huge triangle test) which means we may not see the upper band before the market sells out again.

-We might choose to target a retest for a lower band, that is, wait for $ 9.600 to be placed on a short sale.
+We might choose to target a retest for a lower band, that is, wait for $ 9.600 to be placed short.
 At $ 9.600, the price would have to recover to $ 10.080 to liquidate our position.
 This scenario is unlikely given the current tremendous pressure.
-However, it is far more likely than the rebound from above $ 11.700 when we placed the short at $ 11.200.
+However, it is far more likely than the rebound from above $ 11.700 when we took the short sale at $ 11.200.

 Here's what you need to know:

-You cannot predict the trade waves within a range.
+You cannot predict the trading waves within a range.
 Sometimes when the market feels doomed, the price goes up 10% just to wash out short positions.
-In other cases, when the market is open to a major upturn, flash selling may occur to wash out long positions.
+Other times, when the market is open to a major rally, flash selling may occur to wash out long positions.

-Do you really want to risk a good position for a little extra profit?
+Are you sure you want to risk a good position for a little extra profit?
 The $ 11.200 call was a great one and definitely worth it to keep if you bet it on time.
-However, if there weren't any longer-term charts to justify a sustained downtrend, it would make perfect sense to liquidate the position and wait for the next scalping opportunity.
+However, if there weren't any longer-term charts to justify a sustained downtrend, it would make perfect sense to liquidate the position and move on to the next Scalping option waiting.

 Did you see what happened?

-Price rallied briefly at $ 9.471 before falling down.
+The price briefly rallied at $ 9.471 before falling down.
 The lower band adjusted when the level was reached.
 Therefore, the lower price point of the band was theoretically a real opportunity to re-enter a short position.

-The problem is, you might have called back a retest of that line when it was $ 9.600 and you would only have gotten in if you had lowered your retail price further.
-Aim your entries in real time based on Bollinger Band movements to maximize potential rewards and minimize risk.
+The problem is, you might have recalled a retest of that line when it was $ 9.600 and you would only have gotten into the bar if you had lowered your selling price further.
+Target your entries in real time based on Bollinger Band movements to maximize potential rewards and minimize risk.

 Where the price of Bitcoin could move

 We have already made incredible profits based on the trade analysis presented.
-The weekly chart is at a decision point where it could continue to collapse or see a sharp surge.
-The latter is unlikely as it will require volume to return to late 2017 levels.
+The weekly chart is at a decision point where it could continue to collapse or see a sharp rebound.
+The latter is unlikely as it will require a return in volume to levels reached in late 2017.

-With the price in the $ 8.000's, the RSI still hasn't crossed 50, which is the neutral level, before the oversold area starts at 30.
-Remember that "oversold" also means "underbought," so when the RSI is 30 and below the buying volume will typically return and cause the price to rise.
+We also don't see any oversold values yet.
+With the price in the $ 8.000's, the RSI has still not exceeded 50, which is the neutral value, before the oversold area starts at 30.
+Remember that "oversold" also means "underbought," so when the RSI is 30 and below, the buying volume will typically return and cause the price to rise.